-- Control, preview and capture images from a wide range of input devices such as still picture cameras, video cameras and frame grabbers. - Combine several images of the same scene made with different focus depth into one image with extended depth of focus (EDF). - Easily make rich annotations and measurements on the captured image. - Process and enhance the picture by applying filters and tools. - Customise and generate reports.
+- Control, preview and capture images from a wide range of input devices such as still picture cameras, video cameras and frame grabbers. - Combine several images of the same scene made with different focus depth into one image with extended depth of focus (EDF). - Combine series of partial images from the same scene (tiles) into one big image. - Easily make rich annotations and measurements on the captured image. - Process and enhance the picture by applying filters and tools. - Customise and generate reports. - Control motorized microscope accessories and perform automated scans (optional module).